jhuber6/cgo2022-artifacts/README.md

 ### Software dependencies

-Building and running all the benchmarks requires an up-to-date CUDA installation (We used version 11.0), at least CMake version 3.17, and a BLAS/LAPACK library in addition to the standard dependencies for building LLVM.
+Building and running all the benchmarks requires an up-to-date CUDA installation (We used version 11.0), libelf, at least CMake version 3.17, and a BLAS/LAPACK library in addition to the standard dependencies for building LLVM.

 ## Installation